10up/restricted-site-access/README.md

 Please note that setting `RSA_FORCE_RESTRICTION` will override `RSA_FORBID_RESTRICTION` if both are set.

+## Contributing

+Please read [CODE_OF_CONDUCT.md](https://github.com/10up/restricted-site-access/blob/develop/CODE_OF_CONDUCT.md) for details on our code of conduct and [CONTRIBUTING.md](https://github.com/10up/restricted-site-access/blob/develop/CONTRIBUTING.md) for details on the process for submitting pull requests to us.

 ## License

 Restricted Site Access utilizes the [GNU General Public License v2.0 (or later)](https://github.com/10up/restricted-site-access/blob/develop/LICENSE.md).